 Basically, Zapier allows you to set up automations like: “If X app does Y action, then Z app should do A, B, and C.”

-If you’ve heard of IFTTT, Zapier is very similar, but a little bit more robust.
+If you’ve heard of IFTTT, Zapier is very similar, but more robust.

-Although personally I have a paid Zapier account so that I can use their premium apps, it’s not necessary for what we’re doing today.
+Although personally I have a paid Zapier account so that I can use their premium apps and features, it’s not necessary for what we’re doing today.
+If you want to do fancy stuff or add more zaps, you’ll definitely want to upgrade.
+(It’s a MUST in my business, and I’d much rather spend my money on a tool like this than something else).

 Step #4: Hooking It All Up